Yale-BIM/f21-assignments/assignment-4/ ExtraQuestions-CPSC559.md

 The sections below for Assignment 4 are only meant to be completed/answered by students taking CPSC-559.
 Students in CPSC-459 are welcome to try to solve the problems/tasks below and even come to office hours to discuss them.
 However, their answers to the questions in Part VI of the Assignment 4 will not be considered during grading.

 ## Part VI.
-Non-parametric filtering
+Non-Parametric Filtering

 In this part of the assignment, you should think about how to implemennt a particle filter for your object tracking program (Part V).
 No code needs to be implemented, but answers must be included in your final report.